Hisaye Yamamoto: Life after the war

 World War II came to an end in 1945, closing the internment camps and releasing their detainees.
 Yamamoto and her family returned to California, this time in Los Angeles, where she began working for the Los Angeles Tribune.
 This weekly newspaper, intended for African American audiences, employed Yamamoto primarily as a columnist, but also as an editor and field reporter.
 Having spent three years isolated by internment, these next three spent working for the Tribune allowed Yamamoto to explore some of the intricacies of racial interaction in the United States separate from those experienced first-hand in the internment camp.
-Much of what she learned and implemented in her writing broadened the reception of her work to include non-Asian American audiences.
+Yamamoto’s work, influenced by her experiences at the Los Angeles Tribune, explored racial dynamics that resonated with a diverse readership beyond the Japanese-American community.

 After enjoying much critical acclaim in the late 1940s and early 1950s, Yamamoto married Anthony DeSoto and settled in Los Angeles.
 The mother of five, Yamamoto has discussed the difficulties she had finding time to write, stating: "Most of the time I am cleaning house, or cooking or doing yard work.
 Very little time is spent writing.
 But if somebody told me I couldn't write, it would probably grieve me very much."

 DeSoto died in 2003.
 Yamamoto, who had been in poor health since a stroke in 2010, died in 2011 in her sleep at her home in northeast Los Angeles at the age of 89.

 Writing style and influence

+Writing under the pen name "Napoleon", Yamamoto became a published writer at the age of 14.
 Yamamoto's stories are often compared to the poetic form, haiku, described as "layered in metaphor, imagery, and irony, but never wordy or given to digression."
-She has also been praised "for her subtle realizations of gender and sexual relationships" Her writing is sensitive, painstaking, heartfelt, and delicate, yet blunt and economical, a style that pays homage to her Japanese heritage while establishing contemporary appeal.
+She has also been praised "for her subtle realizations of gender and sexual relationships" Her writing has been described as both delicate and economical, often drawing upon themes associated with her Japanese heritage and contemporary American experiences.

 Her short stories were compared favorably and stylistically with those of Katherine Mansfield, Flannery O'Connor and Grace Paley.